survivejs/react-book/manuscript/05_react_and_flux.md

 export default alt.createStore(NoteStore, 'NoteStore');
 ```

 It would be possible to operate directly on data.
-E.g. a oneliner such as `this.notes.splice(targetId, 1)` would work for `delete`.
+For example a oneliner such as `this.notes.splice(targetId, 1)` would work for `delete`.
 It is recommended that you use `setState` with Alt to keep things clean and easy to understand.

 We have almost integrated Flux to our application now.
 We have a set of Actions that provide an API for manipulating `Notes` data.
 We also have a Store for actual data manipulation.
 We are missing one final bit - integration with our View.
 It will have to listen to the Store and be able to trigger Actions to complete the cycle.